 How to Avoid Rescheduling Your CISA Exam

 In the end, CISA candidates often reschedule their exams because they don’t feel prepared.
-And oftentimes, they don’t feel confident because they haven’t used the right tools to study.
+And they often don’t feel confident because they haven’t used the right tools to study.

 CISA exam review

 Of course, Surgent CISA Review is another good choice for CISA review.
-This top-notch course comes complete with over 975 questions with answer explanations, textbooks aligned to the CISA content specification outlines, and unlimited practice exams.
+This top-notch course comes complete with over 1,020 questions with answer explanations, textbooks aligned to the CISA content specification outlines, and unlimited practice exams.
 Plus, the courses use adaptive learning technology to help you study more efficiently.
-What’s more, Surgent’s proprietary ReadySCORE feedback lets you know when you’re ready to pass based on your practice exam performance.
+Moreover, Surgent’s proprietary ReadySCORE feedback lets you know when you’re ready to pass based on your practice exam performance.

 So if you need to reschedule the CISA exam, don’t worry.
 As long as you’re still within your 365-day period of eligibility, you just need to reschedule within your online ISACA dashboard.
 And if you’re rescheduling because you’re not ready to take the exam yet, find some help from the best CISA review courses.